LANDSCAPING

 -Any screens ripped or damaged that do not have a kick plate at the bottom or at least a one (1) ft. buffer in front of the screen to protect it.

-Items not included in the landscape contract: Trimming of the following: Trees, Bamboo, Areca palms, Sabal Palms, self-shedding palms, any seed pods over 15ft.
-We currently have a contract with OnlyTrees however that is for the common area trees only.
+Items not included in the landscape contract: Trimming of the following trees: Bamboo, Areca palms, Sabal Palms, self-shedding palms plus any seed pods over 16ft.
+We currently have OnlyTrees cut the trees 2x a year however that is for the common areas only.
 Homeowners are responsible for their own trimming of the items listed above.

 No shrubs (including Clusia) above 8 ft will be trimmed.